 Community engagement and input strategies utilized by Council have included operation of on average 9 of 12 Precinct Community Forums, 24 Special Purpose Committees and Council's Community Panel re-activated to review and develop Council's Community Strategic Plan priorities.
 All consultative mechanisms ensure that Council's future strategies and projects are well informed with input from local community members.
-A range of communication, information and consultation strategies have been undertaken in relation to the Manly2015 Masterplan and also the redevelopment of the Boy Charlton Manly Swim Centre redevelopment.
+A range of communication, information and consultation strategies have been undertaken in relation to the NSW Government's Fit for the Future program, Manly2015 Masterplan and also the redevelopment of the Boy Charlton Manly Swim Centre redevelopment.

-Council continued to run its Internal Audit and Risk Committee during the year.
-The program is jointly resourced by Manly, Willoughby, Mosman, Lane Cove, Hunters Hill, North Sydney and Lane Cove Council's allowing for group learning opportunities between Councils and to compare performance in various areas.
-This is an important program which provides a continuous improvement and benchmarking framework for Council to address key areas of risk and to improve its governance and operational processes around these areas.
-The program since its inception in 2010 has now been responsible for the conduct of 21 separate internal audits providing over 245 recommendations to Council Management for improvements.
-Five (5) internal audits were completed over the reporting period in the areas of Recruitment, Rates, Contract Management, Staff Terminations and Purchasing.
+Council continued to run its Internal Audit and Risk Committee during the year together with Willoughby, Mosman, Lane Cove, Hunters Hill, North Sydney and Lane Cove Council's to enable group learning opportunities between Councils and comparative performance in various areas.
+Kurringai Council also joined the group during the reporting year as well.
+The Internal Audit and Risk program provides a continuous improvement and benchmarking framework for the participating Councils to address key areas of risk and to improve its governance and operational processes around these areas.
+Seven (7) internal audits were completed over the reporting period in the areas of IT Projects, Work health and Safety, Community properties, Rates, Payroll and Cash Handling.
+The audited annual financial statements were also reviewed by the committee prior to adoption by Council.

-SECTION TWO
+SECTION TWO Statutory Information